bkcastro/sketch-cli/README.md

 # sketch-cli

-A cli project-manager that helps create art with JavaScript.
+A cli scaffolding tool that helps create art with code.

 ## What is a sketch?